enricobottazzi/ZK-SBT/README.md

 The proof of concept introduced here is based on this approach.

 Core Team: [Enrico Bottazzi](https://twitter.com/backaes) + [Shrey Jain](https://twitter.com/shreyjaineth).

+The repository is not production ready and shouldn't be used anywhere apart from testnets.ß

 # Core Components